Frequently Asked Questions

 How long is the program?

-Once I finish the program, how do I apply for the authorization?
+Once I complete the program, how long until I receive the ASDA Authorization?

 - Contact an Admissions Representative

 Adobe Reader is required to view the PDF documents on this page.
 (Download Adobe Reader)